commanderx16/x16-emulator/README.md

 	* Major enhancements to the debugger [kktos]
 	* `-echo` will now encode non-printable characters like this: \X93 for CHR$(93), `-bas` as 	well as pasting accepts this convention again
 	* `-echo raw` for the original behavior
-	* `-echo iso` to for correct character encoding in ISO mode
+	* `-echo iso` for correct character encoding in ISO mode
 	* `-ram` to specify RAM size; now defaults to 512

 ### Release 32